Tip of the Day

 Accessible Digital Media: Guideline B: Forms

-Instruction and examples of how to make on-line forms accessible for users who are blind or visually impaired.
+This webpage includes instruction and examples on how to make on-line forms accessible for users who are blind or visually impaired.

 WGBH Boston